kyuupichan/electrumx/docs/RPC-INTERFACE.rst

   Currently this is data gleaned from an IRC session.

+* **daemon_url**

+  This command takes an option argument that is interpreted identically to the **DAEMON_URL** environment variable.
+If default value of the argument is the **DAEMON_URL** environment variable.

+  The command replaces the daemon's URL at run-time, and rotates to the first in the list.

+  For example, in case ElectrumX has rotated to a secondary daemon and you want to revert to the first after fixing the issue, call this command without an argument.

 * **reorg**

   Force a block chain reorg.
 This command takes an optional